surrealwaffle/Dual-Quaternion-Benchmarks/README.md

 ### matrix_quaternion
 The quaternion product is implemented by effectively multiplying a matrix by a vector.
-The implementation need not compute the matrix itself, which can save on some registers.
+The implementation need not store the matrix itself, which can save on some registers.

 ### parallel_dual_quaternion